bbohen/home/README.md

 ##About

-This is the blog/portfolio/whatever-else site of Brad Bohen a recent graduate of Full Sail University, It is built with Fuel Php. changing this again and once mor.
+This is the blog/portfolio/whatever-else site of Brad Bohen a recent graduate of Full Sail University, It is built with Fuel Php. changing this again and once.

 ##Fuel PHP